For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 What none of this takes into account is the healthy factor in grocery shopping.

 If I averaged out the respondents who specifically mentioned eating healthier food, the average cost per person rose from $157.57 to $220.83.
-That is a big jump when you have a couple of kids.
+That is a big jump, particularly if are trying to feed a large family.

 It costs a lot of money to eat the healthier/organic food.